PhilBrockman/ModelAssistedLabel/README.md

     Moving yolov5 results folder: yolov5/runs/train/seven segment digits - 1/

-At this point I would have uploaded this set of image/label pairs to Roboflow for correction and annotation.
-As the model grows more accurate, I would alter camera position or lighting until the model started stumbling again.
-I want to be keeping the model on its toes!
+The images are ready for human verification.
+As the model grows more accurate, I would alter camera position or lighting until the model starts to stumble again.

-To be transparent, I developed a [custom React annotator](https://github.com/PhilBrockman/autobbox) that better suited my needs.

 I labeled dozens upon dozens and dozens of images with Roboflow and would recommend their free annotation service!
+However, to be transparent, I developed [an annotator](https://github.com/PhilBrockman/autobbox) in React that better suited my physical needs.

 ## Wrap up